 Some parents have the idea that, the earlier the orthodontics treatment before all adult teeth are in place, the less treatment the child needs later.
 The orthodontist association says this idea does not comprehend that for some common orthodontic problems early treatment is no guarantee against more treatment in the teenage years and may not save time or money.

 Some parents recalling the metal mouths of their teenage years want to spare their children the experience.
-Not long ago, braces on eight-year olds were rare.
+Not long ago, braces on eight-year-olds were rare.
 Public health services, particularly in Scandinavia, have studied the efficacy of early orthodontic treatment extensively with inconclusive findings.
-In the USA, the movement to childhood treatment dates back to around 1990, the year the orthodontists association started to encourage screening of seven-year olds in magazine ads and videos.
+In the USA, the movement to childhood treatment dates back to around 1990, the year the orthodontists association started to encourage the screening of seven-year-olds in magazine ads and videos.
 Better diagnostic technology has encouraged, and increased insurance coverage has been another factor.